-- (g) The carrier will ensure that services are provided to persons with disabilities when a request for such services is made at least 48 hours prior to departure, and will make reasonable efforts to accommodate requests not made within this time limit.
-Services to be provided upon request will include: - 1.
-Assisting with registration at the check-in counter; - 2.
-Assisting in proceeding to the boarding area; - 3.
-Assisting in boarding deplaning; - 4.
-Assisting in stowing and retrieving carry-on baggage and retrieving checked baggage; - 5.
+- 4. Assisting in stowing and retrieving carry-on baggage and retrieving checked baggage; - 5.
 Assisting in moving to and from an aircraft lavatory; - 6.
 Assisting in proceeding to the general public area or, in some cases, to a representative of another carrier; - 7.
-Transferring a person between the person's own mobility aid and a mobility provided by the carrier; - 8.
-Transferring a person between a mobility aid and the person's passenger seat; - 9.
+Transferring a person between the person's own mobility aid and a mobility aid provided by the carrier; - 8.
+Transferring a person between a mobility aid and the person's passenger seat: - 9.
 Providing limited assistance with meals, such as opening packages, identifying items and cutting large food portions; - 10.
-Inquiring periodically during a flight about a person's needs, and - 11.
+Inquiring periodically during a flight about a person's needs; and - 11.
 Briefing individual passengers with disabilities and their attendant on emergency procedures and the layout of the cabin.

-RULE 8.
+RULE 6.
 REFUSAL TO TRANSPORT